daipeihust/im-select/README.md

 The im-select program will be downloaded to your `/usr/local/bin/` path.
 ## windows

-[Click here](https://github.com/daipeihust/im-select/raw/master/im-select-win/out/x86/im-select.exe) to download the im-select.exe, and move it to the proper path.
+Download the [im-select.exe](https://github.com/daipeihust/im-select/raw/master/im-select-win/out/x86/im-select.exe), and move it to the proper path.(If you need the 64 bit version, you can download [this one](https://github.com/daipeihust/im-select/raw/master/im-select-win/out/x64/im-select.exe).)

 ## linux
-coming soon
+Coming soon

 # Usage